Six Easy Ways to Boost Relaxation and Reduce Stress

 - Salmon: Omega-3 fatty acids in salmon can help protect your body from the negative effects of stress hormones and support your heart health.
 Studies suggest that taking omega-3 essential fatty acid supplements can help reduce anxiousness by up to 20%.3

 - Oatmeal: Reach for this comfort food at breakfast to stimulate the production of soothing serotonin.
 Healthy carbohydrates like oatmeal help boost your serotonin levels and can help you feel satiated, reducing cravings.
-If you know you have a busy day ahead, get ahead of the stress (and potential stress-eating) by having some oatmeal for breakfast.
+If you have a busy day planned, get ahead of the stress (and potential stress-eating) by having some oatmeal for breakfast.

 - Herbal Tea: If you are feeling stressed, take a timeout with tea.
 The simple act of relaxing with a cup of tea can be a stress-busting ritual.
 Choose herbal teas with ingredients that help promote relaxation like Swanson Health 's 100% Certified Organic Chamomile Tea.

-- Dark Leafy Greens: Leafy greens like spinach, kale and Swiss chard contain lutein, an antioxidant, carotenoid that support eye health, skin health and heart health.
+- Dark Leafy Greens: Leafy greens like spinach, kale and Swiss chard contain lutein, an antioxidant carotenoid that supports eye health, skin health and heart health.
 Plus, they contain folate, which helps your body produce serotonin and dopamine, two mood-regulating neurotransmitters.
 You can also use folic acid supplements to help fill any folate-related nutrient gaps.

 2. Combat Stress by Exploring Essential Oils